Xander Zayas

 Xander Yarob Zayas Castro (born September 5, 2002) is a Puerto Rican professional boxer.
-He has held the World Boxing Organization (WBO) light middleweight title since July 2025.
+He was the unified World Boxing Association (WBA) and World Boxing Organization (WBO) light middleweight champion from January until June 2026.

 Amateur career

 Zayas' involvement with boxing began while living in the Cantera neighborhood of San Juan, Puerto Rico in 2007, when his mother took him to a gym so he could learn to defend himself from bullies.
 After winning his first amateur fight at the age of six, his career took off, winning 20 consecutive bouts.
 Zayas dominated the youth circuit for years, gathering the Puerto Rican national title in his division on five occasions.
 It was after winning his third title at age ten that he decided this would be his profession.
 As a child, Zayas grew up admiring fellow Puerto Rican Miguel Cotto as he completed a Hall of Fame-career, with the former world champion's fights being the focus of family reunions.
 He also "used to watch videos of Tito Trinidad, Hector Macho Camacho, Wilfredo Benitez, all those great fighters that made Puerto Rico really proud and happy".

 At the age of eleven, he moved to Sunrise, Florida along his mother, sister and stepfather.
 Zayas enrolled in Sweatbox Boxing & Fitness at Davie.
 After his first trainer died, Zayas began training under Javiel Centeno, promising he would become his first world champion and demonstrating skills beyond his age.
 He credits the Nuyorican trainer with "perfecting [his] style with more technical stuff.
 It was very composed.
 He sat down and worked on every punch, every combination, every footwork, the head movement.
 We broke everything down and put it back together like a lego".
 When queried about the transition, Zayas said "[as] boxing styles, it was difficult at first because the style in Puerto Rico and the style here is very different, I had to adjust to the boxing in the United States.
 With time I did adjust".
 In his words, Zayas participated in USA Boxing competitions from this point onwards due to residence.
 Despite this, he intended to fight in Puerto Rico as a professional as soon as he met the minimum age requirement of 18 years (he was ultimately allowed to fulfill this “dream” a year before meeting this requisite).
 Zayas went on to win gold medal at the 2017 and 2018 U.S. National Championships.